 Readers Question: Why is it that the value of the exchange rate falls when there is higher inflation?

-A higher inflation rate in the UK compared to other countries will tend to reduce the value of pound because:
+A higher inflation rate in the UK compared to other countries will tend to reduce the value of the Pound Sterling because:

 - High inflation in the UK means that UK goods increase in price quicker than European goods.
 Therefore UK goods become less competitive.
 Demand for UK exports will fall, and therefore there will be less demand for Pound Sterling.

 - Also, UK consumers will find it more attractive to buy European imports.
-Therefore they will supply pounds to be able to buy Euros and the Euro imports.
+Therefore they will supply pounds to be able to buy Euros and Euro imports.
 This increase in the supply of pounds decreases the value of Pound Sterling.

 Therefore, in the long run, changes in relative inflation rates should lead to a change in the exchange rates.

 Also, markets anticipate future inflation.
 If they see a policy likely to cause inflation (e.g. cutting interest rates) then they will tend to sell that currency causing it to fall in anticipation of the inflation.

 - If there is a depreciation in the exchange rate, it is likely to cause inflation to increase. – (Import prices more expensive)

 A depreciation means the currency buys less foreign exchange, therefore, imports are more expensive and exports are cheaper.
 After a depreciation, we get:

 - Imported inflation.
 The price of imported goods will go up because they are more expensive to buy from abroad